 First impressions are positive.
 High ceilings, easy listening, clean city buzz.
 There’s a raised seating area at the back and a line of single tables at the front, all with miniature lamps in bold colours.
 About half of the tables are occupied by sleek people who appear focused on their laptops, although I can’t let go of the feeling that they’re all aware of everything that’s happening in the room.
 Perhaps with the exception of an elderly lady who is engrossed in the travel video that’s playing on her iPad.

 The staff shine with the confidence that a cool brand installs in an impressionable young person who may or may not be aware that they’ve been chosen for their looks, and – in this particular case – alleged intellectual capacity.
 Young they may be, but they know things.
 They have been to, or are still at, university.
 It’s an employment policy for which the company, ISM, has been unapologetic.
-‘A basic knowledge of political science terms is a must for our brand,’ they claimed in their introduction campaign, which was rolled out on TV and social media to the point where the company’s logo is now ingrained in my mind; a clutched fist encircled by a red heart with the letters ISM printed in a stylish typeface that looks like the Vanity Fair font.
+‘A basic knowledge of political science terms is a must for our brand,’ they claimed in their introduction campaign, which was rolled out on TV and in newspapers to the point where the company’s logo is now ingrained in my mind; a clutched fist encircled by a red heart with the letters ISM printed in a stylish typeface that looks like the Vanity Fair font.

 This logo stares at me now from the white baseball cap worn by a clean-faced staff-member whose nametag says ‘Jamie’.